The Poor Traveler Itinerary Blog

 We often advocate traveling DIY-style, but if for whatever reason you can’t do it on your own, you can also join a group or private tour of Sapporo.
 Joining a bus tour is convenient especially for those traveling with kids or more senior members of the family.

-Klook offers two city tours: one in the morning and another in the afternoon.
+Some city tours are done in the morning; others are available in the afternoon.
 They have different stops and itineraries, although most make a stop at the Clock Tower and Government Building.
 The itinerary also varies depending on the date so always double check before making a booking.

 Each booking already covers the bus fee and multilingual audio guides.